TRossen89/Portfolio/README.md

 #### Java, JPA
 [View Repository](https://github.com/TRossen89/tobias-rossen-backend)

-A RESTful backend service designed to support a personal homepage showcasing my work.
-The API will provide endpoints for project info, tags, video presentations and more.
+A RESTful backend service designed to support a personal homepage that showcases my work.
+The API provides endpoints for project information, tags, video presentations, and more.
-I've made 3 projects in school resembling the structure of this project.
+The structure is inspired by several backend projects I built during my studies.

 **STATUS:** In development.